-,, , ,

-General behaviours Harassment based on any of the nine grounds in the equality legislation e.g. sexual harassment, homophobic bullying, racist

-which apply to all types bullying etc.

-of bullying Physical aggression

-, 0 Damage to property

-Name calling

-Slagging

-The production, display or circulation of written words, pictures or

-other materials aimed at intimidating another person

-Offensive graffiti

-Extortion

-Intimidation

-Insulting or offensive gestures

-The "look"

-Invasion of personal space

-A combination of any of the types listed.

-Denigration: Spreading rumors, lies or gossip to hurt a person's

-Cyber reputation

-Harassment: Continually sending vicious, mean or disturbing

-messages to an individual

-Impersonation: Posting offensive or aggressive messages under

-another person's name

-Flaming: Using inflammatory or vulgar words to provoke an online fight

-Trickery: Fooling someone into sharing personal information which you then post online

-Outing: Posting or sharing confidential or compromising

-information or images

-Exclusion: Purposefully excluding someone from an online group

-Cyber stalking: Ongoing harassment and denigration that causes

-a person considerable fear for his/her safety

-Silent telephone/mobile phone call

-Abusive telephone/mobile phone calls

-Abusive text messages

-Abusive email

-Abusive communication on social networks e.g.

-Facebook/Ask.fm/ Twitter/You Tube or on games consoles

-Abusive website comments/Blogs/Pictures

-Abusive posts on any form of communication technology

-Identity Based Behavio

-Including any of the nine of discriminatory grounds mentioned in Equality Legislation (gender including

-Augusta and a state of the fact of the fact of the state ally at the control of a tation and below one of the little one and according to the
+General behaviours which apply to all types of bullying Harassment based on any of the nine grounds in the equality legislation e.g. sexual harassment, homophobic bullying, racist bullying etc. Physical aggression Damage to property Name calling Slagging The production, display or circulation of written words, pictures or other materials aimed at intimidating another person Offensive graffiti Extortion Intimidation Insulting or offensive gestures The "look" Invasion of personal space A sambiantian of any of the tunge listed Cyber A combination of any of the types listed.
+Denigration: Spreading rumors, lies or gossip to hurt a person's reputation Harassment: Continually sending vicious, mean or disturbing messages to an individual Impersonation: Posting offensive or aggressive messages under another person's name Flaming: Using inflammatory or vulgar words to provoke an online fight Trickery: Fooling someone into sharing personal information which you then post online Outing: Posting or sharing confidential or compromising information or images Exclusion: Purposefully excluding someone from an online group Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety Silent telephone (mehile phone call Silent telephone/mobile phone call Abusive telephone/mobile phone calls Abusive text messages Abusive email Abusive communication on social networks e.g. Facebook/Ask.fm/ Twitter/You Tube or on games consoles Abusive website comments/Blogs/Pictures Abusive pacts on any form of communication technology Identity Based Behavio Abusive posts on any form of communication technology DURS discriminatory grounds mentioned in Equality Legislation (gender including nily status, sexual orientation, religion, age, disability, race and membership of the Homophobic and Transgender Spreading rumours about a person's sexual orientation Taunting a person of a different sexual orientation Name calling e.g. Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats